datbayev/algo/codeforces/README.md

-# TopCoder
+# CodeForces

-My solutions for TopCoder SRM problems.
+My solutions for CodeForces problems.

 Feel free to grab if you find something useful or interesting.